We ask you, humbly, to help us.

 Please click HERE to be taken to our donation page.
 Thank you so much.

 By encouraging pregnant

 to choose childbirth over abortion

 There are various approaches to reduce the abortion rate.
-Two of the most
+Three of them are:

 effort has been concentrated in this area.
 They have sponsored legislation